 3) Dry Off Your Vehicles

 After you wash your car, you have to dry it.
-Some people recommend using newspapers to dry your car.
-Others recommend microfiber cloths. , I recommend leaf blowers.
+Some people recommend using newspapers to dry their car, others use microfiber cloths, and I recommend leaf blowers.

-Turn it on, hit the max power setting, and scare those wet spots right off the car with 600 CFM of wind tunnel power.
+Just turn it on, hit the max power setting, and scare those wet spots off the car with 600 CFM of wind tunnel power.
 Those watermarks stand no chance.
 Sure, it may be overkill, but it’s also Fast!

 4) Cleaning Lawn Equipment